Bookrage001/osc/resources/docs/user-guide/custom-module.md

 ```

-The module is executed in a restricted context, only a few globals areh available :
+The module is executed in a restricted context, only a few globals are available :

 - `console`: `object`
 - `sendOsc`: `function({address, args, host, port})`